 By Carol F. Heavern

-Carol F. Heavern, of Buffalo, is a computer tutor who gets nervous around voice-activated devices.
+Carol F. Heavern, of Buffalo, is a computer tutor who tries to live smart-free.